-There are many myths about knives.
+I am not kidding!
+There are also myths about knives around the world.
 Here I am talking about the top 5 common kitchen knife myths.
 These myths are not true but people believe them.

 This is the oldest myth I have ever heard.